Idiot Compassion was a term first used by monks to describe those who lack courage in their compassion. They nailed it.

 You must first be strong to be merciful and meek.
 Otherwise, it is simply weakness.

 One should never want to do harm, but one should be able too if it will end the needless suffering.

-And idiot compassion lacks courage, because it assumes that “being nice” and “being friendly” is the highest qualities we should adhere too.
+And idiot compassion lacks courage, because it assumes that “being nice” and tolerant are the highest qualities we should adhere to.

-When in reality, we should adhere to being active and courageous in the face of suffering: so that it may cease.
+When in reality, we should adhere to being active and courageous in the face of suffering no matter how we must respond, so that it may cease.